The Plunge

 History isn’t fact.
 It’s narrative.

-When a startup is a big success it’s really easy to focus on the end point, and forget about the route.
+When a startup business grows rapidly and is sold for hundreds of millions of dollars it’s easy to focus on the end point, and forget about the route.
 When the stories are re-told over and over, details get re-written or forgotten.
-And the bits that are omitted and updated are nearly always the stumbles or backwards steps.1 As a result others starting out on their own venture never hear about these hard moments, and so don’t always anticipate that it might happen to them too.
-The biggest deceit is thinking that it won’t.
+And the bits that are omitted and updated are nearly always the stumbles or backward steps.1 As a result, others starting out on their own venture and hoping for the same outcome rarely hear about these hard moments, and so they’re surprised when it happens to them too.
+It’s a mistake to assume that it won’t.

 2001: Trade Me